Stage 1: Paper due April 26 // Stage 2: Website due May 9

 - Vietnam: My Lai Massacre (Maria Villottti)

 - Richard McAllister: Fugitive Slave Commissioner (Cooper Wingert)

 - Always include a brief About section that provides information about the author and also about the project’s objectives and its intended audience

-- Make sure your site is published to the web but discourage search engines from indexing to protect your privacy.
+- Make sure your site is published to the web but discourage search engines from indexing in order to protect your privacy.

-- All exhibits must acknowledge and properly credit their sources.
-Please take care to use public domain components and to follow fair use guidelines when approaching copyrighted materials.
+- Please take care to use public domain multi-media components and to follow fair use guidelines in regard to copyrighted materials.

 - Make sure to communicate with Prof. Pinsker by email if you are in danger of missing the deadline.